ReneTC/Bias_vs_variance_article/article.md

 Now comes in another approximation and this approximations guesses is spread everywhere around the target and this is of course the variance! this is the equation for the variance it doesn't take into account the actual answer it just measures how spread out the data points are relative to each other.

-So that was the two examples where one exam was really biased and one example was highly variant and so an actual attempt would consist of both errors so there will be some some spread in the position and there will be some bias.
+So that was the two examples where one exam was really biased and one example was highly variant and so an actual attempt would consist of both errors so there will be some spread in the position and there will be some bias.

 When you make a machine learning model you must try to balance how much bias you have and how much variance you have and somewhere in between there is an optimal balance.